Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-4.md

 ## Challenge Objectives:

-1. **Integration of Azure Tools:**
+1. **Setup Monitoring Infrastructure:**

+   - Create Log Analytics workspace
-   - Integrate Azure Monitor and Application Insights seamlessly within the Azure-based application infrastructure.
+   - Create and set up Application Insights for the Contoso traders application using Key vault.
-      - Participants are required to set up and configure Azure Monitor and Application Insights within their Azure application environment.
-This involves the deployment of these monitoring tools and the establishment of connections or instrumentation within the application code to enable data collection.

-2. **Key Metric Selection:**
-   - Define and configure key performance metrics for monitoring purposes.
-      -  Participants need to identify crucial metrics specific to their application's performance, such as response times, CPU/memory utilization, request rates, error rates, or any custom metrics relevant to the application's functionality.
-Configuring these metrics involves setting up data collection and aggregation to provide meaningful insights.

-3. **Alert Configuration:**
-   - Create effective alerting mechanisms based on predefined thresholds.
-      - Participants must establish alert rules and thresholds for the selected metrics.
-These rules will trigger notifications or actions when metrics breach defined thresholds, allowing proactive identification and resolution of potential issues before they impact the application's performance or user experience.

-4. **Dashboard Creation:**
+2. **Dashboard Creation:**
    - Design comprehensive dashboards for real-time visualization of application health and performance metrics.
       - Participants will create visually intuitive dashboards within Azure Monitor or Application Insights, displaying the collected metrics.
-These dashboards should offer clear insights into the application's health, performance trends, and potential areas that may require attention, aiding in quick decision-making.
+These dashboards should offer clear insights into the application's health, failed requests, Server respose time and availability of the application.

-5. **Optimization and Insights:**
-   - Optimize the monitoring setup for actionable insights and usability.
-      - Participants are encouraged to refine and optimize the monitoring setup for better usability and actionable insights.
-This includes organizing and presenting data in a user-friendly format, enhancing query capabilities for deeper analysis, and ensuring the monitoring setup aligns with the application's specific needs and objectives.
+3. **Monitor the application using App Insights:**

+   - Monitor and explore the application using the dashboard which you created in the previous task.

 ## Success criteria:
 To complete this challenge successfully: